rastersoft/autovala/wiki/Project-File-Format.md

 After that, it comes several commands, some of them repeated several times, to specify what to do with each file in your project.
 These commands are:

  * po: specifies the folder where to store the translations.
 By default it's "po".
 The program identifier for Gettext is the project name.

+ * define: specifies a condition parameter set in a #define statement in the source code, for conditional compilation.
+These parameters can be set during Makefile creatin with _-Dparameter=ON_, and will be passed to _valac_ during compilation.

  * data: specifies a folder with local data that must be installed in share/project_name.
 By default it's "data/local".